Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Backend logic fundamentals such as app routing, request handling, HTTP methods usage in lightweight and high performance web app development with Flask and FastAPI
 - Asynchronous endpoints usage in high performance web app development with Fast API
 - Secure user login credentials management such as password storing and hashing with Werkzeug, Passlib and bcrypt
-- Sensitive information encryption such as bank account information with cryptography.Fernet
+- Sensitive information encryption such as bank account information by applying symmetric data encryption with cryptography.Fernet
 - Simple interactive 2D game graphic design